CityOfNewYork/working-nyc/README.md

 ## Tech

 Working NYC is a publicly available [WordPress](https://wordpress.org/) site hosted on [WP Engine](https://wpengine.com/).
 Source code is available in this repository.
-The [Working NYC Patterns](https://github.com/cityofnewyork/working-nyc-patterns) provide mobile-first stylesheets, fonts, icons, and JavaScript-enhanced components that support WCAG AA compliance, and multi-lingual (right-to-left, and left-to-right) layouts.
+The [Opportunity Standard](https://nycopportunity.github.io/standard) provides mobile-first stylesheets, fonts, icons, and JavaScript-enhanced components that support WCAG AA compliance, and multi-lingual (right-to-left, and left-to-right) layouts.
 They are distributed as an NPM Package which can be installed in any project.

 ## Local Installation